 The appeal of solid hardwood furniture is that each piece is unique in terms of colour, natural marks and grain patterns.
 Consequently, you may notice some differences between items from the same range; any such differences are considered an integral feature of this totally natural product.
 To complement these unique qualities, some of our ranges are crafted to have a 'distressed' or 'rustic' styling.
 This is very much intended by our skilled craftsman and makes each piece totally unique with a 'lived in' appearance.

 Your solid wood furniture has been treated with a spray oil/wax for general protection; This protective finish forms a natural coating, repelling most common substances and fluids, but is no foolproof guarantee against stains.
 One of the best ways to protect your furniture is to treat it with our specially formulated wax polish at six to twelve month intervals, applied with a soft cloth in the direction of the grain.
 Doing so will protect and nourish the timbers, creating a long-lasting, protective seal.
-Our 100% natural beeswax is available in-store or online.
+Our 100% natural beeswax is available in-store..

 Only clean your furniture with a soft cloth dampened in warm water.
 In order not to leave any water spots, use a clean dry cloth afterward to wipe clean.
 Never use abrasive cleaning products or furniture sprays on or near your furniture as they will damage the finish.
 Dust your furniture regularly with a clean, dry duster.